project-koku/koku/README.md

 appropriate daily_summary table for the source type for consumption by the API.

-To add test sources and data :
+To add test sources and data:

     make create-test-customer
     make load-test-customer-data (optional)start={start_date} (optional)end={end_date}